thosgood/maths-dictionary/README.md

 - a way to inherit adjectives from another entry!
     + e.g. give a list of hashes of adjectives that "group" should inherit from "ring"
 - search should also search through adjectives
-- LTR/RTL information should be used when displaying adjectives!
-    + should also be reflected in `text-align` in the css
+- LTR/RTL should be reflected in `text-align` in the css
 - add plurals of nouns (and thus adjectives)
     + will also need cases... (for e.g. `DE`)
 - **think about verbs...**